 Debug the camera driver

-You could also create an empty
+You can also create an empty

 PowerToysVideoConferenceVerbose.flag in the same directory to enable verbose logging mode in the driver.

 To view all of the known issues currently open on the Video Conference Mute utility, see PowerToys tracking issue #6246 on GitHub.
-The PowerToys development team and contributor community is actively working toward resolving these issues and plans to keep the utility in pre-release until essential issues are resolved.
+The PowerToys development team and contributor community are actively working toward resolving these issues and plans to keep the utility in pre-release until essential issues are resolved.